YorchMcM/kore_sandbox/docs/2definition.md

 ## Induction equation

 On Earth, the liquid core is conductive iron and its motion produces a magnetic field.
 In the presence of an imposed background magnetic field $\mathbf B_o$, the small oscilations $\mathbf u$ will induce a similarly small and oscillatiory magnetic field perturbation $\mathbf b \sim e^{\lambda t}$, with magnitude much smaller than $\mathbf B_o$.
-The evlution of this magnetic perturbation is given by the electromagnetic induction equation as (see Triana et al. 2021a):
+The evolution of this magnetic perturbation is given by the electromagnetic induction equation as (see Triana et al. 2021a):

 $$
 \lambda\mathbf b = \nabla\times(\mathbf u\times\mathbf B_o) + \eta\nabla^2\mathbf b